benckp/CUPS_code/ReadMe.md

 ## System Structure
 ### Front end
 It is developed using html5, css and js (Bootstrap, Vue).
+The executable completed part are mainly about our main functions but not styling or ui.
+We will proceed to incorperate the CUHK feature into our design.

 ### Backend
 It is developed in Nodejs and Express.
 The database has used MySQL.
+We will proceed to deploy our service to AWS s.t. our service will be more reliable and flexible.

+### Android App
+It is developed using android studio.
+Note that it is a new feature which we didn't put in our initial design doc.
+Thanks to our tutor, Mr SHEN, for the suggestion to us.
+Since we are all new to app development, there is only a partially implemented forum search and display page in the apps.
+We will try to make it cool in the next phase.

 ## Initial Code Partial Function Demo Video
 https://drive.google.com/file/d/1A96YKZ45z5tmP83C53OHlO5IiLVajCZs/view?usp=sharing